Our List of the Best Kitchen Rugs Includes a Vintage-Looking Runner That’s on Sale for $25

 Reading up on Domino’s shopping guides is like having your own personal product concierge.
 We do the tedious part—deep-dive research, hands-on testing, and tapping experts for advice—so all you have to do is hit “add to cart.”
 That’s why we call them Simply the Best.

 Kitchens are prone to messes—even the least clumsy among us have to admit to spending some time vacuuming up crumbs and blotting spills.
 It doesn’t make for the most practical atmosphere for an area rug, but who can deny the effortless chic that one can bring to the space?
-So we started searching for the best kitchen rugs we could find, looking beyond the standard woven fibers to discover floor coverings that combat the most stubborn stains, from coffee droplets to tomato paste.
+So we searched for the best kitchen rugs we could find, looking beyond the standard woven fibers to discover floor coverings that combat the most stubborn stains, from coffee droplets to tomato paste.
 These mats also had to be comfortable underfoot—after all, most kitchen floors feature materials that are far from warm and cushy, like ceramic tile and vinyl—and padded enough to make logging long hours in front of the sink or stove less tiresome.
 With these boxes to check, here are our top contenders.

 Our Favorites